divipp/pandoc-haskell/pandocHaskell.md

 ### Command line interface of `pandoc`

-By default `pandoc` works as a pipe:
+By default `pandoc` works as a pipe (the command line examples are given in Linux):

 ``` {.bash}
 $ echo 'Hello, *World*!' | pandoc